vpalmisano/webrtcperf/README.md

 ```

 ## Using the VMAF calculator
-1. Run the tool adding the following options:
+1. Run a test adding the following options:
   ```sh
   --script-params="{timestampWatermarkVideo:true,saveSendVideoTrack:'0',saveRecvVideoTrack:'1'}"
   --server-port=5000